lumlumva/cse15l-lab-reports/lab3.md

         was expected that in these tumours this copy would have been lost or inactivated.
 However, this turned out not to be the case.
 Half of the tumours from mice younger than 18 months
    ```
-   - `grep -A` command takes in the input word and finds it in the file, then prints the input number of lines as the next lines after it for the additional text.
+   - The `grep -A` command takes in the input word and finds it in the file, then prints the input number of lines as the next lines after it for the additional text.
 It helps when looking through a large file of text, sorts out only the useful information.

 * option 4
 * -i, --ignore-case Perform case insensitive matching.